brudolph/super-simple-accordion/README.md

 Super Simple Accordion works in all modern browsers and back to IE9.
 It includes a polyfill for Element.closest.

-If you are using the ES6 module and want to include the polyfill just import into the entrypoint.
+If you are using ES6 modules and want to include the polyfill just import into the entrypoint.

 index.js
 ```js